Standard Oil Co. of New Jersey v. United States: Judgment

 As in the case against American Tobacco, which was decided the same day, the Court concluded that these facts were within the power of Congress to regulate under the Commerce Clause.
 The Court recognized that "taken literally," the term "restraint of trade" could refer to any number of normal or usual contracts that do not harm the public.
 The Court embarked on a lengthy exegesis of English authorities relevant to the meaning of the term "restraint of trade."
 Based on this review, the Court concluded that the term "restraint of trade" had come to refer to a contract that resulted in "monopoly or its consequences."
 The Court identified three such consequences: higher prices, reduced output, and reduced quality.

 The Court concluded that a contract offended the Sherman Act only if the contract restrained trade "unduly"—that is if the contract resulted in one of the three consequences of monopoly that the Court identified.
 A broader meaning, the Court suggested, would ban normal and usual contracts, and would thus infringe liberty of contract.
 The Court endorsed the rule of reason enunciated by William Howard Taft in Addyston Pipe and Steel Company v.
 United States (1899), written when Taft had been Chief Judge of the United States Court of Appeals for the Sixth Circuit.
 The Court concluded, however, that the behavior of the Standard Oil Company went beyond the limitations of this rule.

 Concurrence

-Justice John Marshall Harlan concurred in the result, but dissented against adopting a "rule of reason".
+Justice John Marshall Harlan concurred with the result, but dissented against adopting a "rule of reason".
 It departed from precedent that the Sherman Act banned any contract that restrained trade "directly."
 He said the following: